-Campus Locations and Facilities for Adults
+Locations and Facilities for Adults

-Cambridge and Springfield, MA - Cambridge College's main campus is in the heart of Cambridge, Massachusetts.
+Cambridge, MA - Cambridge College's main campus is in the heart of Cambridge, Massachusetts.
 The School of Education is located in Central Square at 80 Prospect Street.
 The College's main building is a 10-minute walk down Massachusetts Avenue toward Harvard Square.
 Both are modern, handicapped-accessible buildings.
 Our students enjoy many convenient eating places, bookstores, museums and cultural events within a few blocks of campus.
-Classes are also offered at more than 20 satellite locations across Massachusetts; our oldest branch campus is located in Springfield, MA.
+Classes are also offered at more than 20 additional instructional locations across eastern Massachusetts;